I received from a good friend the following question:

 82.2 How long will ye judge unjustly, and accept the persons of the wicked?

 This puts an entirely different slant on it, as we see no cases of angels being given judgement of men.
 Instead, we are told that we shall judge angels (1 Cor 6.3).
 This certainly puts human judges on a higher line towards God almighty than the angels themselves, but surely that cannot mean any humans, this may be referring to the elect, or to people within the elect that had been given certain priviledges or responsibilities to represent God in the earth.
-Let’s see what further light we can find as we read on: Read the rest of this entry
+Let’s see what further light we can find as we read on: Continue reading ““Ye are gods” – what does this mean?”

 I received the following letter from Jeni, which has blessed me a lot during my recent struggle with pneumonia (firstly misdiagnosed as bronchitis) – I have just emerged from a four day hospital stay with a large bag of different types of pills and I don’t feel fantastic – I have been given another estimate of two weeks before it all goes away, but it’s nothing like what it was.
 If you haven’t had a bout of pneumonia, you don’t want it.
 By the way, since the lovely WordPress interface lets me do this, lets just take a check at this point of those of you who had pneumonia already and who didn’t have it yet, that would be quite interesting.